basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 In Dynamo, each storage node has three main software components: request coordination, membership and failure detection, and a local persistence engine.
 All these components are implemented in Java.

->Riak is implemented in Erlang.
-Request coordination and membership behavior is defined by the [Riak Core](http://github.com/basho/riak_core) project.
-These behaviors are implemented by the [Riak KV](http://github.com/basho/riak_kv) project.
+>Riak KV is implemented in Erlang.
+Request coordination and membership behavior is defined by [riak_core](http://github.com/basho/riak_core) and implemented by [Riak KV](http://github.com/basho/riak_kv).

 Dynamo’s local persistence component allows for different storage engines to be plugged in.
 Engines that are in use are Berkeley Database (BDB) Transactional Data Store, BDB Java Edition,